ayaka14732/tpu-starter/README.md

 ### 9.1.
 Import convention

 You may see two different kind of import conventions.
-One is to import jax.numpy as np and import the original numpy as onp.
-Another one is to import jax.numpy as jnp and leave original numpy as np.
+One is to import `jax.numpy` as `np` and import the original numpy as `onp`.
+Another one is to import `jax.numpy` as `jnp` and leave original numpy as `np`.

-On 16 Jan 2019, Colin Raffel wrote in [a blog article](https://colinraffel.com/blog/you-don-t-know-jax.html) that the convention at that time was to import original numpy as onp.
+On 16 Jan 2019, Colin Raffel wrote in [a blog article](https://colinraffel.com/blog/you-don-t-know-jax.html) that the convention at that time was to import original numpy as `onp`.

-On 5 Nov 2020, Niru Maheswaranathan said in [a tweet](https://twitter.com/niru_m/status/1324078070546882560) that he thinks the convention at that time was to import jax as jnp and to leave original numpy as np.
+On 5 Nov 2020, Niru Maheswaranathan said in [a tweet](https://twitter.com/niru_m/status/1324078070546882560) that he thinks the convention at that time was to import `jax.numpy` as `jnp` and to leave original numpy as `np`.

-TODO: Conclusion?
+We can conclude that the new convention is to import `jax.numpy` as `jnp`.

 ### 9.2.
 Manage random keys in JAX